Aramii0001/CMU-AI-Scholars-PawSpective/model_card.md

 states of animals to providing appropriate care and support.

 # **Intended use:**
-The Animal Emotion Classifier is not intended for professional use.
-It is intended to be used as a fun tool for humans to better understand the emotions of animals.
+Our model is intended to be used as a fun tool for humans to better understand the emotions of animals, specifically common household pets.

 # **Training Data:**
 Dataset Source: Pet's Facial Expression Image Dataset (https://www.kaggle.com/datasets/anshtanwar/pets-facial-expression-dataset)